European Solidarity Centre

 Gdańsk is one of Poland's most beautiful cities, rebuilt meticulously after WWII.
 The main tourist spine - from the Golden Gate through Long Market to the Green Gate - is wide and manageable but cobblestoned.
 The Motława waterfront has a mix of smooth and uneven surfaces.
 Side streets in the old town can be narrow and rough.
 The modern areas (Oliwa, Wrzeszcz) are much smoother.
 Sopot and its pier are nearby and more family-oriented.
 Polish people are increasingly family-friendly in public spaces, and facilities are improving rapidly.
 The SKM commuter train connects the Tri-City area well.

-Partially — with some planning Gdańsk scores 63/100 on our stroller-friendliness scale.
+It depends — Gdańsk scores 63/100.
+Doable with planning, but not effortless.
 Gdańsk's waterfront Long Market is beautiful but cobblestoned - stick to the main routes and the modern areas for easier strolling.

 What to book before your family trip